 Available in both clear or black acrylic, with magnets or with “legs.”
-Slots instead of holes is standard (except the pico/nano size) as you can fit more frags using slots (generally).
+Slots or holes, except the pico/nano size which only has holes.
 Custom sizes also available.

 Legs can be any height up to 5″, either level or at an angle.
 To avoid breakage during shipping, the legs will be sent unattached (U-Build).
 You can affix them with Scigrip 16 or Craftics 33.
 I prefer Craftics 33 for this purpose as it comes in small 1.5oz tubes for around $5.
 Scroll down for assembly instructions.